-There are a number of businesses out there that peddle free “Hot Stocks Newsletters” or “Penny Stock Newsletters”.
+There are several businesses out there that peddle free “Hot Stocks Newsletters” or “Penny Stock Newsletters”.

 Try this, for example, go to Google and type the following.

 There are still companies promising 100%+ returns from buying the stocks they recommend.
-However, if you visit any of these sites and navigate to the disclaimer you will find an important piece of text that explains their business model.
+However, if you visit any of these sites and navigate to the disclaimer, you will find an essential piece of text that explains their business model.